Understanding Vaccines for Midwives-vaccination requirements during pregnancy and early childhood

 - introducing the learner to information on the theoretical and practical components of immunisation

 - guiding the learner to utilise the relevant resources that support best practice when delivering an immunisation service, and

 - assisting the learner to assess their understanding of the relevant information.

-SA Health reserves the right to withhold issuing a certificate if the learner is deemed not to have successfully completed the program and met all course requirements.
+SA Health reserves the right to withhold issuing a Certificate of Completion if the learner is deemed not to have successfully completed and met all course requirements.
 In this case the learner will only receive a Record of Study.